September – october 2023

 Team Announcements + Updates

-There are several positions open, including directors of donor engagement, the YWCA Family Center, and Women’s Residency, and as a reminder, employees who refer candidates for vacant roles are eligible for a $500 bonus (if the candidate is hired and upon completion of their probationary period).
-For additional information, employees can refer to ywcacolumbus.org/jobs or Indeed.
+As a reminder, employees who refer candidates for vacant roles are eligible for a $500 bonus (if the candidate is hired and upon completion of their probationary period).
+For additional information about these positions, please refer to ywcacolumbus.org/jobs or Indeed.

 Save the Date